 If "visual" is listed as the only approved survey method for a target pest, then traps and lures have not yet been proven effective for attracting that target.
 Negative data may only be reported for these species by conducting a visual survey and not from any trap/ lure combination.
-Work is currently underway to develop database code and corresponding datasheets/worksheets which will provide detailed survey information for each target with only a visual survey method.
 Please see detailed survey information by clicking on the target species datasheet on the main table.